pra1veenk/ppe-detect-sap/README.md

     >- Required to store action configuration and logs for CAP application
 - SAP HANA Schemas & HDI Containers
     >- Application database for CAP Application
-- SAP Process Automation - Business Rules capability
+- SAP Build Process Automation - Decision capability
-    >- Business Rules service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.
+    >- SAP Build Process Automation - Decisions service to configure business decisions that needs to be taken based on the type of event received from Amazon Rekognition.
 - SAP S/4HANA System
     >- To execute the business action associated with the event received.
 - SAP Connectivity Service